Los Angeles Meal and Rest Breaks Lawyers

 California break laws permit employees to skip rest breaks if they wish, and there will be no civil penalty against the employer if they do so.
 Keeping this in mind, employers may not threaten or pressure their employees to disregard meal and rest breaks.

 Employers must treat meal and rest breaks as hours worked, and must pay meal and rest breaks just the same as time worked.
 According to California labor code, every employer in Los Angeles must relieve employees of all work commitments during their meal and rest breaks and renounce any control over how employees spend their time during their meal and rest break.

 If your employer discriminates against you in any manner whatsoever, for example, he discharges you because you ask about taking a meal and rest break, please contact an experienced California labor lawyer to defend and settle your case.

-At Panitz Law Group APC, we have handled a number of class action suits in different areas of employment law.
-Contact the employment law offices of Eric Panitz for an appointment for your free case evaluation to discuss your case.
-For the fastest service, please fill out the form on our our case evaluation page.
+At Wrongful Termination Law Group, we have handled a number of class action suits in different areas of employment law.
+Contact Wrongful Termination Law Group for an appointment for your free case evaluation to discuss your case.
+For the fastest service, please fill out the form on our case evaluation page.